Semantic Richness or Geometric Reasoning? The Fragility of VLM's Visual Invariance: Related Work

 \section{Related Work}

 \textbf{Visual Reasoning in VLMs.} The rapid advancement of vision-language models (VLMs) has prompted the question of whether these models exhibit true visual reasoning capabilities or primarily rely on learned statistical patterns.
 Prior work has explored the shortcomings of VLMs on seemingly simple visual reasoning tasks, including object counting and recognition \citep{bindingproblem, response_wide}.
 These failures have been further studied using tasks grounded in cognitive research \citep{doesspatialcognitionemerge, bindingproblem, wust2024bongard}, as well as benchmarks inspired by development psychology \citep{babyvision,yiu2024kiva}.
-However, these studies primarily evaluate visual tasks in semantically rich settings (e.g., real world photos) and do not explicitly isolate if failure arises from limitations in visual reasoning or from reliance on semantic cues.
+However, these studies primarily evaluate visual tasks in semantically rich settings (e.g., real world photos)~\citep{Rotbench} and do not explicitly isolate if failure arises from limitations in visual reasoning or from reliance on semantic cues.

 \textbf{Are VLMs Transformation Invariant?} Unlike Convolutional Neural Networks, which exhibit translational equivariance due to their architecture \citep{cnnequivariance}, vision transformers (ViTs) — the visual backbones of VLMs — do not have inherent transformation equivariance \citep{vitshiftequivariance}.
 Prior work suggests that ViTs may exhibit emergent invariance properties, particularly for rotation \citep{mentalrotation}.
 However, such invariance does not necessarily translate to robust tranformation reasoning, and VLMs fail at tasks that require visual invariance across a variety of settings \citep{babyvision, yiu2024kiva, doesspatialcognitionemerge, Rotbench}.
 While such failures have been documented in prior benchmarks, we instead evaluate how VLMs perform on transformation tasks across varying levels of semantic richness, revealing where these failures persist.
+Crucially, prior work~\citep{Rotbench, telling_left_right} do not study why VLMs fail at geometric reasoning nor if failure is uniform across visual domains.

 \textbf{Evaluating Bias Across Visual Domains.} Prior work on visual reasoning in VLMs has primarily focused on natural images~\citep{hemmat2024hidden, response_wide, Rotbench, telling_left_right} and does not systematically evaluate performance across diverse visual domains (e.g., photos, cartoons, sketches).
 When analyses have been performed across multiple domains, they typically focus on robustness to distribution shifts or stylistic variations \citep{mentalrotation, pixelspatternspoetry, visionlanguagemodelsbiased}, rather than isolating the role of semantic richness in shaping model behavior.
 In contrast, we evaluate VLM performance across a spectrum of semantic richness~\citep{PACS}, which allows us to disentangle geometric reasoning from reliance on semantic cues and exposes failure modes that remain hidden when evaluation is restricted to natural images.